KIRSTY REBECCA

 SURFACE

-The two types of paper I use are watercolour paper or Pastelmat.
+The main two types of paper I use are watercolour paper or Pastelmat.
 They are very different surfaces so you will get very different results with each!
 It depends on the subject I am doing and how I feel at the time as to which one I choose.

 You can use any hot-pressed (smooth) watercolour paper but these are my two preferences!